 By folding paper, we obtain a piece of paper with lines scattered across it: the creasediagram.
 We nonetheless argue that folding is not a diagrammatic reasoning practice.
-Unlike Euclidean diagrammatic reasoning, the permissible constructive moves of folding are not explicitly given at the outset in propositional form.
+Unlike Euclidean diagrammatic reasoning, in which (some)58 permissible constructive moves are explicitly given at the outset in propositional form, the permissible constructive moves of the practice of folding are discovered rather than given.
+Mathematicians came to know the basic folding operations.
 In fact, there is a reasoning tradition which explores what the permissible constructive moves of folding are; cf. section 5.
 In the folding practice there is also no debate about whether other tools for construction should be permitted.
 The crease-diagram is neither a representation of what is reasoned about as are the diagrams of knot theory, nor does folding require "manipulative imagination".
 Indeed, as noted above, we can imagine how folding creates a fold, but we cannot manipulate it as we want, creasing, for example, just near the desired place.
-Also, as mentioned above, the idealization that takes place with folding is a controlled one, which is also true for knot-diagrams.
+Also, as mentioned above, the idealization that takes place with folding is controlled, which is also true for knot-diagrams.
 However, in contrast to knot-diagrams, reasoning by folding is more direct than diagrammatic reasoning, as it does not come to represent a line (or a knot), it creates one.
 This points to another aspect we mentioned above, that the haptic motion must be taken into account when considering this reasoning.

 Larvor (2017) argues that there is an essential use of non-textual inferential actions in diagrammatic reasoning.
 To translate diagrammatic reasoning into other idioms is to change the object on which the inferential action is carried out: traduttore traditore.
 In the case of folding, such translations betray the original reasoning less.
 This is because, unlike in Euclidean practice, in the practice of folding as depicted in this article, many practitioners have modern formalised notation at their disposal.
-Some of the works on folding discussed in this article move with ease from the haptic-motion part of the folding idiom to a modern propositional one and back again.49 Some scholars seem to prefer haptic motions; Row included very few mathematical arguments given in a propositional idiom.
-Others, such as Beloch, argued entirely within the propositional idiom; there are no pictures of any kind in Beloch's work on folding and to prove the generality of her fold, she needed to turn to an argument form analytic geometry.
+Some of the works on folding discussed in this article move with ease from the haptic-motion part of the folding idiom to a modern propositional one and back again.59 Some scholars seem to prefer haptic motions; Row included very few mathematical arguments given in a propositional idiom.
+Others, such as Beloch, argued entirely within the propositional idiom; there are no pictures of any kind in Beloch's work on folding and to prove the generality of her fold, she needed to turn to an argument from analytic geometry.
 The situation which the practitioners of folding share (Rouse) is one in which different idioms not only exist simultaneously - this is true of Euclidean practice as well - but in which the idioms are readily interchangeable and are regularly interchanged.
 Diagrammatic reasoning stops being diagrammatic reasoning when all the diagrams are translated into propositional idioms.
 This is not true of folding.
 A proof by paper folding does not actually have to be folded (even though it could be).
 Traduttore partecipante may be the better slogan here.